Love (2024 film)

-Love (Kjærlighet) is a 2024 Norwegian drama film directed by Dag Johan Haugerud and starring Andrea Bræin Hovig and Tayo Cittadella Jacobsen.
+Love (Kjærlighet) is a 2024 Norwegian drama film written and directed by Dag Johan Haugerud, starring Andrea Bræin Hovig and Tayo Cittadella Jacobsen.
 It is the third entry in Hagerud's Sex, Dreams, Love trilogy, following 2024's Sex and Dreams (Sex Love).

 The film had its world premiere at the main competition of the 81st Venice International Film Festival, aiming for the Golden Lion.

 Premise

 Doctor Marianne and nurse Tor meet outside of work on a ferry and strike up a conversation.
 After learning about his laissez-faire approach to love and sexual relationships, Marianne wonders if Tor's philosophies could work in her own life.